vfong00/osu-java/README.md

 [V] Ticks visually done except disappearing.
 No scoring work done. <br/>
 [V] Finished cursor trail in concept but not working as intended. <br/>
 [A] Continued to work on reverse slider (diff branch) <br/>
-[A] I keep falling asleep and not pushing and having technical issues (my computer is like, barely functional) <br/>
+[A] I keep falling asleep and not pushing (and then having to stash my changes becuase of merging) and having technical issues (my computer is like, barely functional) <br/>

 ### 5-29-19
 [V] Made ticks disappear upon the circle passing it. <br/>
 [V] Did some preemptive work for scoring (counting held ticks), nothing apparent <br/>
-[A] Merged the code from Vincent's score calculation developments and ticks and began implementing old code but it got very confusing and complicated so there weren't enough commits <br/>
+[A] Merged the code from Vincent's score calculation developments and ticks and began implementing old code but it got very confusing and complicated so there weren't enough commits because not much coding just thinking<br/>

 ### 5-30-19
 [V] Added ticks to the score officially <br/>
 [V] Made scoring for slider object as a whole <br/>
 [A] Converting code to be modular per usage and havea good functioning display <br/>
 [A] Fixed errors with ticks on horizontal sliders <br/>
+[A] Began implementing vectors in sliders <br/>
+[A] Fixed reverse ticks <br/>

 ### 5-31-19
 [V] Wrote general code to display score for each object (and it fades!!! pretty!!!) <br/>